 David Simpson - Chairman

 Appointed as a non-executive Director on 18 September 2018.
-David Simpson is a qualified solicitor and was a partner at KPMG for 15 years until 2013, culminating as global head of M&A. Before that he spent 15 years in investment banking, latterly at Barclays de Zoete Wedd Ltd. He is chairman of Ecofin Global Utilities and Infrastructure Trust plc, a non-executive Director of the British Geological Survey and a non-executive Director of ITC Limited, a major listed Indian company.
+David Simpson is a qualified solicitor and was a partner at KPMG for 15 years until 2013, culminating as global head of M&A. Before that he spent 15 years in investment banking, latterly at Barclays de Zoete Wedd Ltd. He is chairman of Ecofin Global Utilities and Infrastructure Trust plc, a non-executive Director of Aberdeen New India Investment Trust plc and the British Geological Survey and a non-executive Director of ITC Limited, a major listed Indian company.
 David graduated from the University of Cambridge with a degree in Economics and Law.

 Richard Boléat - FCA Audit Committee Chairman and Senior Independent Director